Malpractice Insurance for Optometrists

 Why Work With Homewood

-Optometry looks simple to insurers—but coverage varies dramatically based on your scope of practice.
+Optometry looks simple to insurers — but coverage varies dramatically based on your scope of practice.
 Homewood helps ensure nothing is overlooked.
+We help you:

 • Match with carriers that fully cover your therapeutic scope, imaging, contact lens services, and co-management duties.